underscoreio/essential-scala/src/pages/objects/classes.md

 greet: (firstName: String, lastName: String)String
 ~~~

-If a parameter has a default value we can omit it in your call:
+If a parameter has a default value we can omit it in the method call:

 ~~~ scala
 scala> greet("Awesome")